Brian-W-Enghouse/LogRotationHandler/README.md

 2 	-	Moves active log files from configured source folders into a timestamped staging directory

-        Folders Included are based on the Temp directory location:
+        Folders Included are based on the Temp directory location (EG D or E respectively) "syslogd",
-		"syslogd",
         "ReportedProblems",
         "DesignerLogs",